star3am/hashiqube/gitlab/README.md

 GitLab is a complete DevOps platform
 With GitLab, you get a complete CI/CD toolchain in a single application.
 One interface.
 One conversation.
 One permission model.
 Thousands of features.
 You'll be amazed at everything GitLab can do today.
 And we're just getting started.

-You can get Gitlab up and running by running the following command in the hashiqube source repository that you cloned earlier `vagrant up --provision-with basetools,docker,docsify,minikube,gitlab`
+You can get Gitlab up and running by running the following command in the hashiqube source repository that you cloned earlier <br>
+`vagrant up --provision-with basetools,docker,docsify,minikube,gitlab`

 :clock3: Duration 15 - 30 minutes <br>
 :bangbang: Your Docker daemon should at least have 12G Ram (Gitlab takes 6G alone, Minikube 2G and 2G for the Operating System in Hashiqube) <br>